awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

       helm repo update
       ```

    1. If your nodes don't have access to Amazon EKS Amazon ECR image repositories, then you need to authenticate to the registry in your [AWS Region](add-ons-images.md) and pull the following image\.
-Replace *`account`* and `region-code` with the values for your AWS Region listed in [Amazon EKS add\-on container image addresses](add-ons-images.md)\.
+Replace *`account`* and `region-code` with the values for your AWS Region listed in [Amazon container image registries](add-ons-images.md)\.

       ```
       account.dkr.ecr.region-code.amazonaws.com/amazon/aws-load-balancer-controller:2.3.1
       ```

       Once you've pulled the image, push it to a repository that your nodes have access to\.
-For more information on how to pull, tag, and push images to your own repository, see [Copy a container image to a private repository](copy-image-to-private-repository.md)\.
+For more information on how to pull, tag, and push images to your own repository, see [Copy a container image from one repository to another repository](copy-image-to-repository.md)\.

    1. Install the AWS Load Balancer Controller\.
 If you're deploying the controller to Amazon EC2 nodes that have [restricted access to the Amazon EC2 instance metadata service \(IMDS\)](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#restrict-access-to-the-instance-profile-assigned-to-the-worker-node), or if you're deploying to Fargate, then add the following flags to the `helm` command that follows:
       + `--set region=region-code`
       + `--set vpcId=vpc-xxxxxxxx`

-      If you're deploying to any AWS Region other than `us-west-2`, then add the following flag to the `helm` command, replacing *`account`* and `region-code` with the values for your AWS Region listed in [Amazon EKS add\-on container image addresses](add-ons-images.md)\.
-If you pulled the image and pushed it to your own private repository, then replace the full registry and repository with your own\.
+      If you're deploying to any AWS Region other than `us-west-2`, then add the following flag to the `helm` command, replacing *`account`* and `region-code` with the values for your AWS Region listed in [Amazon container image registries](add-ons-images.md)\.
+If you pulled the image and pushed it to your own repository, then replace the full registry and repository with your own\.

       ```
       --set image.repository=account.dkr.ecr.region-code.amazonaws.com/amazon/aws-load-balancer-controller